chauff/cse1500-web-transcripts/_lectures/security.md

 Not only the application itself needs to be kept up-to-date, the server's operating system also needs to be continuously patched, as well as any other software used to support the web server (e.g., Redis, MongoDB, Nginx).

 In 2018, a vulnerability called [Zip Slip](https://github.com/snyk/zip-slip-vulnerability) was discovered in many open source archiving libraries.
 The problem arises from missing validation of archives while decompressing.
 As a result, any compressed archive containing file names with relative paths (e.g., `../file.txt`) went unchecked.
-This means that during deompression each of those files was placed at its relative address which can be outside the archive directory.
+This means that during decompression each of those files was placed at its relative address which can be outside the archive directory.
 Attackers can use this vulnerability to move their own versions of critical libraries to the `/root` folder.

 #### :bangbang: Juice Shop